veritas-sot/miniApps/docs/quickstart/index.rst

 .. code-block:: shell

+    # go back to the upper directory if you installed veritas before
+    cd ..

     git clone https://github.com/veritas-sot/miniApps.git
     cd miniApps
     poetry install

 .. tip::

-    To configure your miniApps have a look at the ./installtion miniApp.
+    To configure your miniApps have a look at the ./installation miniApp.
 Using this app you can configure all your miniApps within minutes.

 Jupyter Notebooks